leorochael/Products.ZServerViews/README.rst

 Writing ZServer Views
 =====================

-TBD

-(ZServer Views are WSGI apps, which mean they must take an `env`(ironment) parameter and a `start_response` parameter, and return the bytes that must be sent to the browser.
+ZServer Views are mini WSGI apps, which mean they take an `env` and a `start_response` parameter, and return the bytes that must be sent to the browser.
 The query string, if any, will be passed into `env['QUERY_STRING']`.

 For HTTP/1.1 compatibility they must either pass a "Content-Lenght" header into `start_response()` or a "Transfer-Encoding=chunked" header and chunk the content.
-If neither is done, the response will fall back to `HTTP/1.0` automatically, and the connection will be forced close.)
+If neither is done, the response will fall back to `HTTP/1.0` automatically, and the connection will be forced close.

+To ease the creation of these mini apps, a decorator exists (`Products.ZServerViews.base import TextView`) that can wrap a function receiving only the `env` parameter and returns a single `unicode` string.
+This decorator will take care of all the WSGI conversation around that response.

+Check `Products.ZServerViews.tests.common.current_thread_id_zserver_view` for
+an example.

 .. _WSGI: http://wsgi.org/